bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/index.md

 1. For convenient editing open the [preview](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview) (_Ctrl-K + V_).

     !!! note "Alternative editor"
         If you do not like VS code, you can also use the [GitHub web interface](https://help.github.com/en/github/managing-files-in-a-repository/editing-files-in-your-repository) a to edit the markdown; you also have a preview here.
-[File upload](https://help.github.com/en/github/managing-files-in-a-repository/adding-a-file-to-a-repository) will be trickier though.
+[File upload](https://help.github.com/en/github/managing-files-in-a-repository/adding-a-file-to-a-repository) will be trickier.

 ### Create the database